-&lt;sup>2Note that prerecording feature of the recording controller won't work as expected with the dynamic video sources, so it's recommended that prerecording is set to 0 for such use cases.
+1Note that prerecording feature of the recording controller won't work as expected with the dynamic video sources, so it's recommended that prerecording is set to 0 for such use cases.

-&lt;sup>3Because of the nature of HLS protocol, specifically the need for having some pre-buffered data prior to HLS streaming can be started, it should be kept in mind that an HLS client will experience a significant delay before it receives the first MPEG TS fragment of HLS stream from Viinex 3.3 dynamic video source.
+2Because of the nature of HLS protocol, specifically the need for having some pre-buffered data prior to HLS streaming can be started, it should be kept in mind that an HLS client will experience a significant delay before it receives the first MPEG TS fragment of HLS stream from Viinex 3.0 dynamic video source.
 Some HLS client implementations are not robust enough and give up prematurely, before said delay elapses and the needed video data gets pre-buffered.
 If this is the case, an additinal effort might need to be taken at client's side to take this delay into account.